 - Multi Vertical Skills – The knowledge so built up, comes to use when working and switching from one vertical to another.
 Only the skills need to be transferred across the organization.
 A banking domain manager, who understands business, can easily take charge of a consumer goods company.

 - Out of the Box Ideas – Strategic thinking is a major advantage derived from an MBA as compared to others.
-The MBA course teaches them to brainstorm and come out with out of the box ideas.
-Product diversification, Mergers & Acquisitions are happening lately, courtesy the MBA managers.
+The MBA course teaches them to brainstorm and come out with out-of-the-box ideas.
+Product diversification, Mergers & Acquisitions are happening lately, courtesy of the MBA managers.

 - Higher Salaries- Talent and capabilities are always rewarded in the corporate sector, but the trend has shown that MBA’s claim a higher pay package with an average of INR 18 – 24 lakhs across top B-school placements during 2017.